• Skip to primary navigation

 How long can you keep cantaloupe in the freezer?

-How do you defrost frozen cantaloupe?
+How do you defrost cantaloupe?

 If you need more help getting your foods frozen, check out the Ultimate Freezing Food Guide for a complete quick start reference so that you can have a well-stocked freezer.